wasmerio/wasmer.io/_posts/happiness-for-success-embracing-failure.md

 To open and expose ourselves authentically, we must accept our vulnerability.
 The apparent imperfection is a treasure because it offers the possibility of learning, experience, and growth.
 And very important for teams: it's a “golden” opportunity to connect with others (who aren't perfect either, they know it and don't care that much).
 Here also opens the door of interdependence and mutual aid.

-## Only those who know they don’t know can learn**.
-And those who analyse themselves in a a healthy way, and take action, get over…**
+## Only those who realize the things they don’t know, can learn.
+And those who analyse themselves in a a healthy way, and take action, get over…

 and contribute to the improvement of others.